 - Pay Provisional License fees: $100 per six months.
 You may be provisionally licensed up to 18 months.

 NOTE: This can be done via our secure payment system IF you have received your license number | PAY NOW

-- Once provisionally licensed, successfully passing the EPPP, and completion of post-doc requirements have been met, you may sit for an Oral interview.
+- Once provisionally licensed, successfully passing the EPPP, and completion of post-doc requirements have been met, applicants prior to July 3, 2020, may sit for an Oral interview.

 Provisional Licensure Forms

 - The 2020 Rules of the Board went into effect on July 3, 2020 and waived the Oral Exam/Interview requirement.
 Only candidates who applied prior to July 3, 2020 must take the Oral Exam/Interview.

 - The Board Office will contact you via email to schedule your oral interview.
 The Oral interview is done four times a year; dates are listed on the PUBLIC page.
 You will be asked to confirm the oral interview date and time through return email.